Office 365 (Outlook 2013 / 2016 / 2019 for Win) - View Your Tasks

 In Outlook, you can combine various lists into one, get reminders, and track task progress.

-Tasks are displayed in three locations in Microsoft Office Outlook 2013 — in the To-Do Bar, in Tasks, and in the Daily Task List in Calendar.
-If you subscribe to a Windows SharePoint Services 3.0 task list, then any task that is assigned to you from this list also appears in all three of these locations.
+Tasks are displayed in three locations — in the To-Do Bar, in Tasks, and in the Daily Task List in Calendar.
+If you subscribe to a SharePoint task list, any task that is assigned to you from those lists will also appear in these three locations.

 What do you want to do?

 View your task in Tasks

 - In the Navigation Bar in the lower left of Outlook, click Tasks. ***NOTE - In Outlook 2016 and 2019, icons may have replaced the words as per the image below.
 The clipboard with the check mark is the icon for Tasks.

 Click a task to view it in the Reading Pane, or double-click to open it in a new window.

 Another way to see tasks, including flagged to-do items, is the Tasks peek.
 To utilize peek, simply point your mouse over Tasks on the Navigation Bar.

 View your tasks in the To-Do Bar